Premier Wilderness Therapy for Preteens, Teens, and Young Adults

 Embark Behavioral Health is committed to finding the ideal treatment options for your child, even if it is not with us.

 Call or chat with us today to find out if our programs are the right fit for your family’s needs.

 Additionally, educational consultants (EC's) can help families find the right outdoor behavioral healthcare program for the right reason and at the right time.
 EC's will use their membership associations like the Independent Educational Consultant Association (IECA) or the Therapeutic Consulting Association (TCA) to provide a list of the best therapeutic wilderness programs for your child.

 The Top 3 Questions Families Have About Wilderness Therapy Programs

-A: For many families, wilderness therapy programs are the first step in their treatment path, and they will continue on to another setting such as a therapeutic boarding school or residential treatment center.
+A: Continuing care is critical.
+For many families, wilderness therapy programs are another step in their treatment path, and they will continue on to another setting - such as a therapeutic boarding school or residential treatment center.
 For other clients, they will return home to an outpatient or in-home therapy program.

 Interested in Learning More About Wilderness Therapy for Teens?